 It is useful to have two supervisors: someone who works in your institution or lives in your city / region who can help you with the practicalities of the project, and a staff member in the School of Pharmacy at the University of Otago who knows about the administrative processes.
 Either of these people could be the primary supervisor in terms of input into the project.

-For the School of Pharmacy supervisor, you could look at the School website to find out about staff's research interests.
+For the School of Pharmacy supervisor, you could look at the School website to find out about staff’s research interests.
 Feel free to approach any staff member and discuss your interests.
-If you don’t know where to start, contact Professor Stephen Duffull.

-When designing your research project it is important to think about your work and other commitments and how you will fit your dissertation work around it.
+When designing your research project it is important to think about your work and other commitments and how you will fit your thesis work around it.
 Some projects are more flexible than others in their time requirements.

 For example, lab-based projects may require concentrated periods of time in the lab.
 This can be an advantage if you have this time available, because you can make good progress in a short time.
 However, if you cannot get these periods of time for research, this kind of project is not suitable for you.